iit-cs585/assignments/project/README.md

 #### If your entire team consists of remote students

-Yyou will present your presentation using a screencast, e.g.
+You will present your presentation using a screencast, e.g.
 - Using QuickTime: http://www.abeautifulsite.net/recording-a-screencast-with-quicktime/
 - Using screencast-o-matic: http://www.screencast-o-matic.com/